remykarem/remykarem.github.io/books-src/system-design-book/src/sql-vs-nosql.md

 | Programmer's concern | - (database optimiser does this)               | Data locality (via proper indexing)          |
 | Lookups / index      | Equality-based and range-based (B-tree)        | Hash-based (mainly), range-based             |

-^by increasing the horsepower of the machine (CPU, RAM, SSD).

 No matter whether it’s SQL or NoSQL, the slowest and most expensive part is almost always I/O (disk reads/writes, network hops between nodes).